akka/akka-http/RELEASING.md

 ### Release Automation with Github Action

 Akka HTTP uses Github Actions and the sbt-ci-release plugin to release artifacts automatically.
-For master commits, it directly publishes artifacts to the Sonatype snapshot repository.
+For commits to the `main` branch, it directly publishes artifacts to the Sonatype snapshot repository.
 Tags are published to Maven Central.
 The process is currently a two-step process:
  * Github Actions uses sbt-ci-release to prepare the release and push it to Sonatype, closing the repository at the end.
  * At that point a staging repository has been created that can be used to validate artifacts.